 DigitalOcean

 DigitalOcean publishes tutorials for developers.
 Topics include Linux administration and tools, Docker tutorials, and security topics.
-Authors are paid $300 per article, and more complex topics can pay $400.
-They pays $75-150 for updates to existing content.
+Authors are paid $400 per article.
+They pay $100 for updates to existing content.
 DigitalOcean also makes an additional donation to a charity of the author's choice (from a list of approved tech-related funds).

 More About the Writers' Markets